npnpatidar/rajasthan/docs/RAS/1_Sociology/5_Dowry_Divorce_Child_marriage.md

     *   Not traditionally defined in Hindu tradition (marriage considered a sacrament).
     *   First legislation: State of Kollhapur (1920).
 *   **Abandonment (Parityag):**
-    *   Informal decision by husband and wife to live separately and not fulfill respective roles.
+    *   Informal decision by husband and wife to live separately and not fulfil respective roles.
 Can be temporary or permanent.
 *   **Basis for Divorce (Hindu Marriage Act, 1955):**
     *   Adultery.
     *   Abandonment.